 Sony's second dubious practise is automatically holding parents accountable for cash spent in-game by underage children.
 At a glance, this may seem a bit unfair but think about it - Phony are even worse for standing in your room with an ice cream and charging you once the kid takes a bite.
 And he/she will, trust me.

 The last thing that needs to go from PSN's repertoire is in the domain of return policies.
 Apparently, PSN gives no hints that customers "must explicitly agree to forgo this right" when purchasing digital goods from Sony's wares-peddler.
 Sneaky?
 Quite.
 Enough to fool the Germans?
 Not in a million years.

-Sony have already been advised to comply or get ready for a fierce tussle, because the Old Lady is not joking when it comes to laws - just ask 2K , Blizzard or Valve .
+Sony have already been advised to comply or get ready for a fierce tussle, because the Old Lady is not joking when it comes to laws - just ask , or .
 With gaming already sagging under the weight of micro-transaction sleaziness, while the likes of Sony abuse customers' ignorance of own rights, it was about time someone stood up for these poor Stockholmed souls.

 The company will consider its stance and legal options, which I suspect would be plentiful if this had been a US consumer group.
 Nevertheless, the fact that these complaints haven't come from the state won't be of much help in Germany, whose consumer rights laws are followed religiously.
 You know what they say - when you're in Berlin, abide.